aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

       ]
     }

-Run the following command to create an IAM role with the trust relationship defined in \ ``trust.json``.
+Run the following command to create a role with the trust relationship defined in \ ``trust.json``.
 This role enables the Amazon EKS cluster to get and refresh credentials from IAM.